barryclark/jekyll-now/_posts/2015-9-10-Setting-Up-a-Blog.md

 First there is a title and a date for the post, and then the content of the post itself is injected within the entry.

+Blog entries can be written in a variety of markup languages, for mine I like to use markdown.

 # Styling content

 I used SASS to style my layouts and posts.
 I included the [Bourbon](http://bourbon.io) gem, which provides a collection of mixins that I find